ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 - Using custom memory-efficient, unboxed representations for integers and booleans.

-- Classes are compiled to C extension classes.
-They use [vtables] for fast method calls and attribute access.
+- Compiling regular classes to C extension classes.
+C extension classes use [vtables] for fast method calls and attribute access.

 ... and other optimizations I've left out for the sake of brevity.